clagodmor/deep_price_forecast/README.md

 #### Preprocessing
 Preprocessing is divided in two parts, one make at [`Get_Data.ipynb`](data/Get_data.ipynb), which consist in drop duplicates, clean NaN and merge the dataset in only one dataframe and export.
-Also includes an outliners stud, the highest outliers values are those of the price, after analyzing them they are not bad values, but unusually high prices caused by facts that the model should be able to predict, that is why it is decided not to remove them:
+Also includes an outliners study, the highest outliers values are the price ones, after analyzing them they are not bad values, tey're caused by facts that the model should be able to predict, that is why it is decided not to remove them:

 | Variable | demand | solar | wind | price |
 | --- | --- | --- | --- | --- |